elucian/bee/syntax/keywords.md

 ## Bee Keywords

 Bee uses reserved keywords to create statements.
 You can not use these keywords as identifiers in your program.
-That is Bee is a minimalist language: to avoid restricting you to use English words as new identifiers in your program.

 ```
-2: if, as
+2: if, as, do
 3: asm, cpp, bee, def, get, say, put, new, let
-4: read, when, else, skip, next, exit, fail, pass, loop, stop, over;
+4: read, when, else, redo, done, exit, fail, pass, loop, stop, over;
-5: write, cycle
+5: write, cycle, while
 ```

 ### Definition statements